realmjoin/realmjoin-docs/docs/anydesk.md

-# AnyDesk - That´s how it works
+# AnyDesk - That's how it works

 RealmJoin contains the remote desktop tool **AnyDesk**.
 It allows the access to other computers.
 AnyDesk can be installed on Windows, macOS, Linux, mobile devices and Raspberry Pi as well.